Digital-Identity-Labs/smee_view/README.md

 [Smee](https://github.com/Digital-Identity-Labs/smee) provides access to entity metadata XML as both strings and parsed `xmerl` records but leaves the user to find and extract the information they need.
-SmeeView aims to fill this gap by providing tools for working with the most commonly information in SAML metadata.
+SmeeView aims to fill this gap by providing tools for working with the most commonly used information in SAML metadata.

 SmeeView is *loosely* based on the concept of functional data access "lenses".